Calendula

 Energetically, calendula is warming.

-Lastly it can be used to help regulate the menstrual cycle due to its antispasmodic and emmenagogue actions, helping resolve delayed menstruation, regulate the cycle, and ease tension, cramping, and pain.
+She can also be used to help regulate the menstrual cycle due to her antispasmodic and mild emmenagogue actions, helping bring on delayed menstruation and ease tension, cramping, and pain.